redux-utilities/redux-actions/README.md

 ### `handleActions(reducerMap, ?defaultState)`

 Creates multiple reducers using `handleAction()` and combines them into a single reducer that handles multiple actions.
-Accepts a map where the keys are the passed as the first parameter to `handleAction()` (the action type), and the values are passed as the second parameter (either a reducer or reducer map).
+Accepts a map where the keys are passed as the first parameter to `handleAction()` (the action type), and the values are passed as the second parameter (either a reducer or reducer map).

 The optional second parameter specifies a default or initial state, which is used when `undefined` is passed to the reducer.